Download the PDF

 CHA'S POSITION AND ACTIVITIES

-Principles for Health Care Reform
+Principles for U.S. Health Care

 - Enhance affordability, accessibility and quality of coverage for all, paying special attention to low-income and vulnerable individuals